reaching for support shouldn’t feel complicated.

 On this page, you’ll find the essentials about our fees and how we work with insurance.
-During your free information session with our Care Coordinator, we’ll walk through your specific costs, coverage, and payment options together.
+During your complimentary match call with our Care Coordinator, we’ll walk through your specific costs, coverage, and payment options together.

 Kaitlin & Paul Kindman